cmstead/jsLearnerForms/docs-source/forms-source/form1-doc/variables.md

 ### method call

-We will make a call to a method on an object.
+YOu will make a call to a method on an object.

 #### It should log variable "b" to the console